-A: The partners will be informed of the progress of the program through in at least one or more of the following venues:
+A: The partners will be informed of the progress of the program through multiple venues:

 - Monthly Webinars

 - Presentations

-- ·Phone calls
+- Phone calls

 - ·Emails

-- •Regular meetings with those affected
+- ·Regular meetings with those affected

-- •The OPI Compass
+- The OPI Compass

 - Field visits

 Q - How often will evaluation data collection occur?

 A: At least quarterly and through phone calls, webinars, surveys, emails, and visitations.
 The Comprehensive Center 17 will lead the evaluation process.